-STAFF ANALYSIS: On August 1, 2003, Verizon filed a tariff requesting an increase in revenues for its basic service effective September 1, 2003.
+As stated previously, on August 1, 2003, Verizon filed a tariff requesting an increase in revenues for its basic service effective September 1, 2003.
 Pursuant to Section 364.051(3), Florida Statutes, as amended, a price-regulated LEC such as Verizon may adjust its basic service revenues once in any 12-month period, on 30 days' notice, provided the increase does not exceed the change in GDPPI-1%.
 As such, in its tariff filing Verizon used the 1st Quarter 2003 change in GDPPI-1% (1.0499%) to determine the allowable revenue increase for basic service.
-Staff has determined that currently, there are no final statistics for the 2nd Quarter 2003 GDPPI.
+We have determined that currently, there are no final statistics for the 2nd Quarter 2003 GDPPI.

-Now that the statutory provision is expressed in terms of adjusting basic service "revenues," rather than basic service "prices," staff believes that there is no longer any numeric constraint on individual rate increases.
-If the overall revenue effect of the basic rate increases is less than inflation minus one percent, staff believes the filing would be compliant with Section 364.051(3), Florida Statutes, as amended.
+Now that the statutory provision is expressed in terms of adjusting basic service "revenues," rather than basic service "prices," it appears that there is no longer any numeric constraint on individual rate increases.
+If the overall revenue effect of the basic rate increases is less than inflation minus one percent, the filing is considered compliant with Section 364.051(3), Florida Statutes, as amended.